Bill

 AI Summary

-This bill establishes a new refundable income tax credit for owner-occupants of condominiums to help offset the cost of real property insurance premiums.
-The credit would allow qualified taxpayers to deduct a percentage of their yearly real property insurance premium from their income tax liability, with any excess credit being refunded to the taxpayer.
-To be eligible, a taxpayer must be an owner-occupant, which means they must hold legal title to a condominium unit and use it as their primary residence for at least 365 consecutive days.
-The bill requires the director of taxation to create forms for claiming the credit, potentially request additional documentation from taxpayers, and adopt rules to implement the program.
-Notably, refunds or payments will only be made for amounts of $1 or more, and taxpayers must file claims within twelve months after the end of the tax year.
-The bill is set to apply to taxable years beginning after December 31, 2024, providing a future implementation timeline for this new tax credit aimed at supporting condominium owners with their insurance costs.
+This bill establishes a refundable income tax credit to help offset real property insurance premiums for certain property owners, specifically condominium owner-occupants.
+The tax credit would allow qualified taxpayers to deduct a percentage of their yearly real property insurance premium from their income tax liability, with any excess credit being refunded to the taxpayer.
+To be eligible, an individual must be an "owner-occupant," which means they hold legal title to a property that serves as their principal residence for at least 365 consecutive days and maintain complete possessory control of the property.
+The bill defines a "qualified property" as a condominium unit owned and occupied by the taxpayer.
+The director of taxation is authorized to create necessary forms, request supporting documentation, and adopt rules to implement the tax credit.
+The bill specifies that claims must be filed within twelve months after the end of the taxable year, and no refunds will be issued for amounts less than $1.
+If approved, this tax credit would apply to taxable years beginning after December 31, 2024, providing potential financial relief to condominium owner-occupants facing increasing insurance premiums.

 Committee Categories